The Question Behind the Question

 You want a second opinion before spending $5,000+ on technology infrastructure

 For standard installations, go directly to Starlink Installation or WiFi Engineering.
 No assessment needed.
+If you're comparing installer tiers before committing, see our honest breakdown of retail vs professional network installation.

 | Problem | Typical Cost Impact |